CudaText-addons/cuda_vim_mode/readme/readme.txt

   u - undo
-  ~ - invert case of selection (if selection) or one char J - join current line with the next one (delete EOL at current line)
+  ~ - invert case of selection (if selection) or one char
+  # - go to next occurence of current word (looping from begin)
+  J - join current line with the next one

 author: Alexey (CudaText)